ModestaUZO/pdsnd_github/README.md

 This code was authored by Modesta Uzo.
 This project was inspired by the educational content and coursework provided by Udacity.
 I acknowledge the valuable contributions of the open-source community and the wealth of knowledge available on this platform that have influenced this project.

+### Contribute and Collaborate
+Feel free to collaborate and get involved.
+If you have questions or ideas, don't hesitate to reach out to me at: modestaifeamaka@gmail.com